rohrl/frontprop/README.md

 - [Forward-Forward](https://arxiv.org/abs/2212.13345): `98%` accuracy

-A LogReg probe on Frontprop embeddings of smaller dimension (`dim = neurons #`) than the original input (`784`) slightly outperforms a LogReg trained on the original inputs.
+A LogReg probe on Frontprop embeddings of smaller dimension than the original input (`784`) slightly outperforms a LogReg trained on the original inputs.
-We conclude that this is indicative of Frontprop's potential to create dense representations of the input, but further research is needed.
+We conclude that this is indicative of Frontprop's potential to create dense representations of the input, but further research is needed, especially into multi-layer performance.
 Additionally, the lower accuracy when using an untrained, randomly initialised layer of same size shows that indeed the improvement comes from the Frontprop learning process.

 ---